 Of course, no technology is entirely without risk.
 Facial recognition is highly data-intense, which can make processing and storage an obstacle.
 Despite enormous advances, recognizing faces from multiple camera angles or with obstructions (such as hats) is still not perfect.
 Plus, there have been controversies related to privacy issues, particularly in retail and government settings.
 This is why facial recognition should not be used for identity proofing, but instead leveraged with multifactor methods (i.e., facial authentication) to strengthen user access.

 Jumio Authentication is the first solution on the market that leverages face-based biometrics for initial identity proofing and ongoing user authentication — creating an online experience that is fast, secure, accurate and easy to use.
-This authentication method is ideal for account logins and high-risk scenarios (e.g., logging in from a foreign IP address or authorising high-risk transactions such as wire transfers and online purchases).
+This authentication method is ideal for account logins and high-risk scenarios.
 Secure facial authentication can even be used to unlock doors (rental cars), self check-in (hotels), e-learning (online test taking) and continuous security (e.g., re-verifying the identity of ride-sharing drivers on a frequent basis).

 Biometric technologies including facial recognition and facial authentication represent the new wave of identity and authentication solutions.
 With their inherent and varied benefits, it’s important to understand the distinction between these technologies and how they can be deployed to solve your unique business challenges.